ammdias/finctrl/MANUAL.md

 You should have noticed that each time we add a transaction, the program answers with the transaction identification.
-We need this number every time we have to refer the transaction, like when we want to see its details with the [show transaction] command:
+We need this number every time we have to refer to the transaction, like when we want to see its details with the [show transaction] command:

     Test > sh tr 2
     Account: Bank (id: 2)